FritzBo/PaMILO/README.md

 # PILP-Solver
-Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP in incremental polynomial time.
+Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP or MIQP in incremental polynomial time.

+These problems are also known as Multi-Objective Mixed Integer Linear Programs (MOMILPs) and Multi-Objective Mixed Integer Quadratic Programs (MOMIQPs).

 The only assumption on the input instances is that an ideal point exists.